How to Install Raised Garden Beds

 Determine where you want the main door to your garden to be, and cut a temporary (or not) access entrance there in your fence wire.
 This worked so well for me that it’s still the entrance I use now that my garden is finished: I just went on to create a “door” from additional fence wire, using carabiners as “hinges.”
 Simple, yet very utilitarian.

 Congratulations – your garden is now securely fenced!
-At this point, you're pretty much ready to start growing food.

 If you planned for them, now is the time to put in any special features you want in your garden.
 For example, in mine, I installed: